OpenVoiceOS/ovos-docker/README.md

 ## Open Voice OS GUI

-The Open Voice OS GUI is available with the Open Voice OS Shell layer on top of it. **This container still under some development** mostly because of the skill's QML files not been shared between `ovos_gui` container and `ovos_skill_*` containers.
+The Open Voice OS GUI is available with the Open Voice OS Shell layer on top of it. **This container still under some development** mostly because of the skill's QML files are not been shared between `ovos_gui` container and `ovos_skill_*` containers.

-In order to allow only the `ovos_gui` container to access to the X server, you will have to allow this container to connect to X.
+In order to allow only the `ovos_gui` container to access to the X server, you will have to allow the container to connect to X.

 ```bash
 xhost +local:ovos_gui